hannahbazin/mphil-project/README.md

-# MPhil Project
+# Drug repurposing for human brown adipocyte differentiation using integrated snRNA-seq and network analysis

-This repository contains analysis scripts, processed data outputs, and supporting files for the manuscript :
+This repository contains analysis scripts, processed data outputs, and supporting files for the manuscript.

-**_Drug repurposing for human brown adipocyte differentiation using integrated snRNA-seq and network analysis_**.

 ## Overview
 The project integrates **single-nucleus RNA-sequencing** analysis of human perivascular adipose tissue with **network-based drug prioritisation** to identify existing compounds that could promote brown adipocyte differentiation, a potential therapeutic strategy for obesity.